 Oooooooooo OOo OOOOooooo!
 I've been dying to share the Artisan of the week with you all this week.
 Rachel of Melted Fabrics' work just wows the pants off me.
 She uses fabric in a way I have never really seen before and I have to say I really like what I see.
-I'm going to hush up now and allow you to read all about her and follow the links to her items (Click the photos) so you can drool in delight at her fabulous work.
+I'm going to hush up now and allow you to read all about her and follow the links to her items (Click the photos) so you can drool in delight at her fabulous work.1.
+Could you please introduce us to who you are and what you do?

 I’m Rachel.
 I live in Devon and I make textiles, wall hangings, art quilts, bags, art dolls/figurines and I write books about textiles.
 I make textiles from layered fabrics- I use a lot of recycled clothes.
 I used to melt fabrics with soldering irons and hot air guns (hence the name of my website- Rachel’s Melted Fabrics) but I don’t tend to do that so much any more.